JeffVandrewJr/patron/README.md

 <h2>Improvements Roadmap</h2>

 1. Fiat integration.
 We're not in a 100% Bitcoin world yet (unfortunately).
 Square has been integrated for fiat payments, but is not yet fully tested and should not yet be activated in production.
-2. Allowing subsribers to comment on updates is turned off by default, but is permitted by entering Disqus information in the configuration file.
-If turning this feature on is popular, factoring out Disqus could be a long term improvement.
-3. More granular control over subscription levels.
+2. More granular control over subscription levels.

-Easy install is below, or if you prefer you can do it the [hard way](https://github.com/JeffVandrewJr/patron/blob/master/manual-install.md).

-<h2>Easy Install Method</h2>
+<h2>Install Method</h2>

 A docker-compose is provided that automatically installs LibrePatron along with nginx and obtains SSL certificates, all in a few easy steps (to be executed from `$HOME` directory):